nplusplusstudios/python_qr_code_decoder/README.md

-# python_qr_code_decoder
+# Python QR Decoder Demo
 Python demo project to decode QR codes using OpenCV.
 Designed for educational purposes and safe experimentation with sample QR codes.
 Not intended for sensitive personal data.

-# Python QR Decoder Demo

-This project demonstrates how to decode QR codes using Python and OpenCV.

 ## Features
 - Read and decode QR codes from images